DaveY61/SurePortfolio/README.md

 ### 5.5 Integrate with GitHub
 **METHOD:** WebHook from GitHub / Application endpoint on PythonAnywhere

 Now with a Host, a Framework, and the start of an Application, full development is almost ready to begin.
 To streamline deployment, the PythonAnywhere site should be integerated with GitHub.

-This will allow application work on the local PC, with push GitHub, and an automatic refresh of the deployed site.
+    Goal is (1) application work on local PC, (2) push GitHub, and (3) automatic refresh server.

     local → GitHub → PythonAnywhere